pupilfirst/playbook/3-verified-timelines.md

 That's the quick overview of our most important feature: Verified Timelines.
 Currently, you update your timelines by notifying your SV.co representative about major timeline events, but we have an exciting timeline editor in the works.

 This concludes Part 1 of our guide.
-Next, we talk about Startup Stages and Roles and then in detail about internal and external resources available to guide you at each stage.
+Next, we talk about [Startup Stages](4-startup-stages.md).